CRPropa/CRPropa3/Magnetic-Fields.md

 * **ModulatedMagneticFieldGrid**
   * Vector grid scaled with a scalar grid
   * The grids can have different sizes
-* **SPHMagneticField**
-  * Magnetic field from large scale structure simulations using the SPH formalism
-* **SPHMagneticFieldGrid**
-  * Magnetic field from large scale structure simulations using the SPH formalism, precalculated on a regular grid
 * **TurbulentMagneticField**
   * Turbulent field from a superposition of a number of random linear waves
   * Implementation currently not correct!
 For a turbulent use MagneticFieldGrid and use initTurbulence